fcecin/amm/docs/bridge.md

 ## Submit proof to destination

-When finality is achieved on the source chain, the UtilitX interface will display the following information box on the bottom right:
+When finality is achieved on the source chain, the UtilityX interface will display the following information box on the bottom right:

 ![](fig/bridge_wait_proofs.png)